p-m-p/slider/README.md

 ## Installation

-Install the module from NPM or a CDN.
+Install from NPM

 ```sh
 npm install --save @boxslider/slider
 ```

+Or use from CDN

 ```html
 <script type="module">